 From time to time the Academy Trust has surplus funds due to receipts from Government agencies being received in advance of expenditure.
-Where it is foreseen that these will remain in the possession of the Academy Trust for longer than at least one month then consideration is given to placing these in a short term deposit account.
-Interest income received from this account is shown in note 6 to the financial statements.
+Where it is foreseen that these will remain in the possession of the Academy Trust for longer than at least one month then consideration is given to placing these in deposit accounts.
+As at 31.08.23 the school had 2 deposit accounts with Close Brothers, £504,961 invested in a 95-day notice at an interest rate of 4.5% gross PA / AER, notice was given on £250,000 reducing the deposit balance on 4th September 2023. £500,000 invested in a 1-year fixed term deposit account at a 4.4% interest rate maturing on 25 March 2024.